-Did you know that excessive sweating called hyperhidrosis affects about 3% of Canadians?
-That’s roughly 952,000 Canadians!
+Did you know that excessive sweating called hyperhidrosis affects over 3% of Canadians?
+That’s roughly 1,000,000 Canadians!

 Hyperhidrosis is a medical condition described as sweating beyond what is necessary to cool the body.
 It most often affects the underarms, hands, feet, and face.
 Many people with hyperhidrosis are unaware there is treatment available.

 Hyperhidrosis is more common than autism, melanoma, psoriasis and peanut allergies.
 Over half of patients with this condition say it started before age 10!
 Many with hyperhidrosis avoid handshakes, light coloured clothing, and public view due to anxiety and embarrassment.
 Uncontrolled sweating affects a child at play, sports and school.
 It affects an adolescent struggling to feel accepted and develop self esteem.
 It affects adults at work, and in relationships (social, physical, emotional).

 Sweating acts as the body’s coolant, and protects us from overheating.
 Sweating is essential for our survival.
 We have two to four million sweat glands in our skin.
 Most are eccrine sweat glands, and are found in large numbers in the armpits, palms, soles and face.
 Eccrine glands secrete a clear odorless fluid called sweat.
 Sweat is made of up 99% water, and small amounts of salt, protein and urea.
 (Sweat is NOT made up of toxins – so you don’t “sweat out toxins”.)
 When sweat evaporates, we lose heat, and this helps the body to control its temperature.

 We also have a second type of sweat gland called apocrine glands.
 Apocrine glands are found in the armpits and the genital skin.
 These glands produce a thicker fluid which creates “body odour” when it comes in contact with bacteria on the skin surface.